 - Plan an escape route for you and anyone else in the house - arrange a meeting point, whether in the street or in the garden

 - Keep all doorways keep exits clear of obstacles in case a speedy escape is needed

 What to do during a house fire

-Renters living on the first or second floor should consider asking their landlord for a set of foldable steps that can be used to escape from a window.
+- Renters living on the first or second floor can ask their landlord for a set of foldable steps that can be used to escape from a window

 Claiming on your home insurance after a house fire

-Your home will be assessed by the fire service, who will declare whether or not it is structurally sound.
+Your home will be assessed by the fire service to see if it’s structurally sound.
 If so, we may assign a loss adjuster to assess the cost of repairs, and begin the process of rebuilding.

 If not, your home may be condemned and require demolition.
-It may be entirely rebuilt or, if this is impractical, you may receive a cash payout equivalent to the amount it has decreased in value. factoring in things such as the value of the land it presently stands on.
+It may be entirely rebuilt or, if this is impractical, you may receive a cash pay-out equivalent to the amount it has decreased in value. factoring in things such as the value of the land it presently stands on.